marcus-reyes/EEE198_UCL10/README.md

 ## Background

+This library is the implementation of our thesis project, titled
+<em>"Heuristic Approach Towards Early Pruning Of Neural Networks."</em> Taking
-This library is the implementation of our thesis project, titled "thesis-title-here."
-Taking inspiration from recent works on lottery tickets [1,2], Model Compression [3], and Early Pruning [4], we wanted to automate the process of finding high performing and high sparsity subnetworks (winning tickets), without relying on already trained networks.
+inspiration from recent works on lottery tickets [1,2], Model Compression [3], and Early Pruning [4], we wanted to automate the process of finding high performing and high sparsity subnetworks (winning tickets), without relying on already trained networks.
 This form of compression